TokenKim92/type-writer/README.md

 A project to show how many animation effects can be shown in HTML5.

-A library of type effects that animate text in windows.

 It is a typing library to draw text in window.
 With any combination of function it make to write text as if you were actually typing.

-Since this project runs as a message loop, it draws, moves, or deletes characters sequentially, even with many functions you type before `start()`.
+Since this project runs as a message loop, it insert, moves, or deletes characters sequentially, even with many functions you type before `start()`.

 This project includes a webpack config file to package this project into a library for easier use.( use `npm run build` or `npm run build-prod` )